3bdillahiomar/3bdillahiomar/README.md

 ### ✨ Join Me

 Let's explore the world of geoinformatics together, where technology meets environmental stewardship.
 Together, we can shape a brighter tomorrow through spatial insights.
-Follow my journey as a MGEO-Geoinformatics student and ML/AI/GIS developer.
+Follow my journey as a Geospatial Data Engineer and ML/AI/GIS developer.